 If you ever had a pension with a past employer, you can reach out to the Pension Benefit Guaranty Corporation.
 PBGC insures tens of thousands of different pension plans, and you can search for unclaimed pensions via their site.

 While on the subject of old employers, think back and make sure you didn’t leave any other types of retirement accounts behind.
 If you opened a 401(k), make sure that you roll that account over to something you can continue to manage today.

 And as a bonus tip, make sure you’re not losing money with your current employer!
 If you have the option to set up a 401(k) and contribute to receive a company match, do so.
-Company matches are like free money for you to claim, or like giving yourself an instant raise.
+Company matches are money for you to claim, or like giving yourself an instant raise.
 Take advantage and don’t let that money go unclaimed or become forgotten!

 4. An Ounce of Prevention…

 While receiving money from an inheritance may be something that’s out of your control, you can encourage family members to ensure their assets are distributed according to their wishes by setting up an estate plan.
 It’s important you do this for yourself, too, for the assets in your name.

 And no, an “estate” isn’t just for the super wealthy.
 Without an estate plan, regardless of how much money you have, everything must go through probate court.
 That’s a long – and public – process that can delay the distribution of funds or can lead to confusion about what money goes where.